Internet-Draft SPICE SD-CWT November 2024

 B.2.
 Redaction Claims

-The COSE equivalent of ... is TBD6.
+The COSE equivalent of ... is a CBOR tag (requested assignment 60) of the digested salted claim.

 B.3.
 Issuance